Wigan

 Cost Of Living

 The cost of living in Wigan is lower than in larger cities like London.
-Rent, groceries, and transportation costs are more affordable, making it an attractive place to live for those looking for a budget-friendly option.
+Housing, transportation, and dining expenses are relatively affordable in comparison.

 Other